Monday, November 05, 2018

 The Troll under the bridge

-Playing in a tipi the kids found
+Tipi in the trees that the kids found

 Rock that looks like a troll's face beside Troll Falls